If You Have a UTI, Don’t Eat These Foods

 While the recommendations below are designed for women (those who are most vulnerable to infection), men can also take note:

-- Don’t use scented soaps or powders for your intimate hygiene
+- Don’t use scented soaps to wash your intimate area.

-- Thoroughly wipe your genital area after using the bathroom
+- Thoroughly wipe your genital area after using the bathroom, from front to back.